cptpcrd/pypsutil/docs/index.rst

    .. py:method:: environ()

-        Return this process's environmenal variables as a dictionary of strings.
+        Return this process's environmental variables as a dictionary of strings.

         Note: This may not reflect changes since the process was started.